 Fun Facts about the Bell Tower

-- The Bell Tower features a huge bronze bell, known as the “King of Ancient Bells,” weighing over 63 tons.
+- The Bell Tower has a huge bronze bell, known as the “King of Ancient Bells.”
+That bell is huge and weighs over 63 tons.

-- The Bell Tower has a height of 47.9 meters, with a total architectural area of 1477.98 square meters.
+- It’s not just about the weight of the bell itself, the Bell Tower has a height of 47.9 meters, with a total architectural area of 1477.98 square meters.
 While the bronze bell has an overall height of 7.02 meters, with its main body standing 5.55 meters tall.

 - The Bell Tower was used for timekeeping and was cast under the reign of Emperor Yongle of the Ming Dynasty.